adithyaanilkumar/Algorithms/README.md

 Make your changes

- - Add any new useful links to resources with respect to pentesting and vulnerable testintg environments
+ - Add any new useful links to resources with respect to the project
- - Add your name to the CONTRIBUTORS.md file

 Commit and push